 12.4 Continuous assessment of students and families with the goal of improving social/emotional outcomes in school and community is conducted by the social work program.

 12.5 The program conducts annual needs assessments targeting the interactions of students, families, and school personnel.

 12.6 School-based intervention, research and evidence, and informed practices are utilized in social work services.

 12.7 Intervention strategies use a multi-tier framework with an emphasis on salient ecologies (school, home, or community) to address a student’s social/emotional growth.

 12.8 Yearly data related to practices are collected and analyzed.

-12.9 Accurate and confidential records that demonstrate outcome and ensure service accountability are
+12.9 Accurate and confidential records that demonstrate outcome and ensure service accountability are maintained.

 12.10 The program is organized with an emphasis on student and program needs, professional skills of the social worker, and availability of resources.

 12.11 Social workers participate in ongoing professional development activities that target nontraditional, alternative, and at-risk populations.

 12.12 Social workers develop and demonstrate specialized knowledge of nontraditional and alternative populations and are culturally responsive to stakeholders needs.